-Beyond their specialized servers, they offer the regular standard encryption servers like any traditional service, and cover some 50 countries and counting.
+Beyond their specialized servers, they offer the regular standard encryption servers like any traditional service, and have 3300+ servers that cover some 59 countries and counting.
 The server list does not display city location, so I would assume that most servers available on any single country are located in the same place.
 More importantly, they have up-kept the network by increasing server count to over 500 now, and has helped maintain and improve service quality over time.
 The service also offers encrypted proxy extensions for Chrome and Firefox browser.

 NordVPN provides nicely designed client software for all major platforms; Windows, Mac OS, iOS, and Android.
 I mostly covered their specialized server offerings, but the client itself also has some merits.
 The app allows you to change standard connection settings such as UDP and TCP protocols, as well as auto-connect and quick server selection.
 DNS leak protection is turned on by default, but users also have the option to use some advanced functions.

 Starting with Smart-Play, which is a NordVPN specific service that utilizes a proxy to access streaming services such as Netflix, BBC iPlayer, Hulu and so on, while still keeping the VPN service encrypting the data.
 It first passes through the VPN tunnel, and than uses the proxy to circumvent geo-blocking and access streaming or gaming services with better speeds.
 On the surface, it may sound confusing, but ultimately what it does is that it only utilizes the VPN encryption to connect to the proxy, but a direct connection between the proxy is made to any service of your choice, reducing speed loss.
 This is a good option to turn on for video or music streaming, as well as gaming or any other response time sensitive application.
 I suppose overall security is not as strong, but a very good feature for some of the most popular reasons people use VPNs in the first place.